kdagkoglou/JStraining/documents/native/ajax.md

 * security - any page can call the service
 * an error in the callback could stop JavaScript running
+* only practical for HTTP GET requests.
+POST, PUT, DELETE etc. would probably be impractical.

 ## XMLHttpRequest

 The [`XMLHttpRequest (XHR)`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object was originally developed by Microsoft for IE5.0 in order to implement a web system for Outlook.
-It took five years for the API to achieve widespread use after the term AJAX was conceived.
+It took five years for the API to achieve widespread use after the term [Ajax was conceived](https://adaptivepath.org/ideas/ajax-new-approach-web-applications/).

 Basic usage for just GET calls: